ayufan/gitlab-ci-multi-runner/README.md

 ### Requirements

+**None:** gitlab-ci-multi-runner is run as a single binary.

-**None.
-This project is designed for the Linux, OS X and Windows operating systems.**
+This project is designed for the Linux, OS X and Windows operating systems.

 ### Features